pla | Phillip Lehn Architect

 pla | Phillip Lehn Architect © 2016

-From the outselt it was clear that the County's new street and storm water management standards needed to be changed.
+From the outselt it was clear that the County's new street and storm water management standards needed to be improved.
 The County's new standards imposed rigidly uniform and unnecessarily wide (65 feet) residential street right of ways with concrete curbs, gutters, 5 foot planting strips, sidewalks and costly underground concrete pipes and manholes on both sides of a crowned road section to drain storm water to and through an oil/water separator that would be rarely if ever maintained.
 GTi's alternative eliminated the planting strips and unnecessary sidewalks to save more of the site's many grand native trees and proposed a much narrower and less intrusive (33 feet) street right of way that drains laterally to convey storm water to a shallow bio-filtration swale that drains to a wildlife sanctuary with a new duck pond that provides secondary bio-filtration and further settling of sediments before the significantly cleaner storm water spills naturally into the forested wetlands.

 Although GTi's plan significantly reduced site development costs and promised a more intelligently designed community and much larger profits when compared to the many conventionally designed sites developed at the time, the subsequent financial investment, which Migyur Rinpoche expected at least one of his three Taiwanese Buddhist benefactors to provide, never materialized.
 As a result, GTi was not able to design and build the buildings and create design and construction jobs for local Dharma students and practitioners.

-Eventually, I found a group of developers from California who were eager to buy the project (renamed Forest Isle) for a price that permitted me to repay Migyur Rinpoche's investment, cover GTi's consultant fees and expenses, and contribute a nearly $70,000 profit to Rinpoche's efforts to rebuild his monasteries in Tibet.
+Eventually, I found a group of developers from California who were eager to buy the project (renamed Forest Isle) for a price that permitted me to repay Migyur Rinpoche's initial investment, cover GTi's consultant fees and expenses, and contribute our nearly $70,000 profit to Rinpoche's efforts to rebuild his monasteries in Tibet.